-With the possible exception of the Wacom MobileStudio Pro below, I have no doubt the Apple iPad Pro has the best screen I’ve ever used – both as a display and a touch interface for my hand or my pencil.
+With the possible exception of the Wacom MobileStudio Pro below, I have no doubt the Apple iPad Pro has the best screen I’ve ever used – both as a display and a touch interface for my hand or my Apple Pencil.

 I love the intuitive interface of Apple operating system and the iOS Art programs I use.

 The Apple Pencil is incredibly expressive and natural.

 The physical tablet itself is solid, light and unobtrusive, and feels like it will never break.